microsoft/azuredevopslabs/labs/vsts/deliveryplans/readme.md

    <img src="images/6.png" />

-   Now you can see all backlog items with effort greater than 5.
+   Now you will see all backlog items with effort greater than 5.

    <img src="images/20.png" />